 Co-administration of a single 15 mg oral dose of Iclusig in the presence of ketoconazole (400 mg daily), a strong CYP3A inhibitor, resulted in modest increases in ponatinib systemic exposure, with ponatinib AUC0-∞ and Cmax values that were 78% and 47% higher, respectively, than those seen when ponatinib was administered alone.

-Caution should be exercised and a reduction of the starting dose of Iclusig to 30 mg should be considered with concurrent use of strong CYP3A inhibitors such as clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, troleandomycin, voriconazole, and grapefruit juice.
+Caution should be exercised and a reduction of the starting dose of Iclusig in adults to 30 mg should be considered with concurrent use of strong CYP3A inhibitors such as clarithromycin, indinavir, itraconazole, ketoconazole, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, troleandomycin, voriconazole, and grapefruit juice.

 Co-administration of a single 45 mg dose of Iclusig in the presence of rifampin (600 mg daily), a strong CYP3A inducer, to 19 healthy volunteers, decreased the AUC0-∞ and Cmax of ponatinib by 62% and 42%, respectively, when compared to administration of ponatinib alone.